georgehara/Arca/README.md

 * `Automated.Arca.Libraries` - Libraries for other packages.
 * `Automated.Arca.Manager` - The ARCA manager.
 Use during the startup of an application.

-The "ForMicrosoft" packages contain dependencies which are meant to be used in applications that use the Microsoft dependency injection container.
+The `ForMicrosoft` packages contain dependencies which are meant to be used in applications that use the Microsoft dependency injection container.

 ## EXAMPLES

-For more examples look in the "Automated.Arca.Tests" project.
+For more examples look in the `Automated.Arca.Tests` project.

 ### STARTING THE ARCA MANAGER